 In hindsight, it’s obvious there have been better times to invest than others.
 But since no one knows what the future holds, you can’t know when that will be in the future.

 Plan to invest no matter what the market is doing. but historically there has been no better way to grow your money than through investing.

 The magic of compound interest will help it increase exponentially over time, but you need a lot of time to achieve meaningful growth.

 Investing in yourself can also do with improving your talents, skills or even expanding your business to earn more money.

 Learning to live beneath your means is one of the central costs of learning how to become financially independent.
 And if you have not mastered this technique in the past, doing so will range anywhere from uncomfortable to downright painful.

 If you’re currently struggling with your finances, there’ll be no easy way over this hurdle.
 You’ll probably have to cut out every expense in your budget that is not absolutely necessary, it even do what you can to reduce those that are.

-That’s just a short list of the sacrifices you’ll have to make.
-But in making them, you’ll be clearing money in your budget to build savings, to get out of debt, and to invest for the future.
+That’s just a shortlist of the sacrifices you’ll have to make.
+But in making them, you’ll be clearing money in your budget to build savings, get out of debt, and invest for the future.

 5. Learn To Manage Money

 Having a sound money management plan can be the light at the end of the tunnel for people trying to get their financial life in order.